 Students take SAT Subject Tests in 11th or 12th grades to demonstrate to colleges their mastery of specific subjects such as English, history, mathematics, science, and foreign languages.
 The content of each test is not based on any one approach or curriculum, but rather evolves to reflect current trends in high school coursework.
 Many higher education institutions are now requiring students to take one or more SAT Subject-Specific Tests.
 Check out the College Board Web site to determine whether the school(s) in which you are interested require(s) the test.

-To find out if you are eligible for an SAT Subject-Specific Test fee-waiver, bring a copy of your free/reduced lunch application to the Counseling Office, located in the Student Services building.
+To find out if you are eligible for an SAT Subject-Specific Test fee-waiver, you must have completed ring a copy of your free/reduced lunch application.

 - Academic Planning

 - Career Planning

 - Academic Assessments